 Physical, Personal and Social Learning

-Each of the AusVELS domains is structured by eleven levels associated broadly with the years of schooling, from Foundation (Prep) to Level 10.
-The levels represent typical progress of students at key points within the stages of learning.
-It is recognised that students progress at individual rates and may demonstrate achievement at a particular level earlier or later than typical.
+The eleven levels, Foundation to 10, are broadly associated with the years of schooling.
+These levels represent typical progress of students at key points within the stages of learning.
+It is recognised that students’ progress at individual rates and may demonstrate achievement at a particular level earlier or later than typical.

 |Nominal school level||VELS Level||AusVELS Level|

-While the VELS encouraged flexibility across two levels, the AusVELS structure will encourage teachers to go further and use the curriculum to appropriately target the learning level of each individual student in a class.
+While the VELS encouraged flexibility across two levels, the AusVELS structure encourages teachers to go further and use the curriculum to appropriately target the learning level of each individual student in a class.
 This reflects the considerable body of research that shows that in any typical mixed ability class, students will demonstrate a range of abilities that spans approximately five school levels.
 The design of the curriculum as an eleven-point continuum of learning is intended to encourage schools and teachers to use the full continuum to more effectively monitor and provide feedback to students on their learning.